yasserqureshi1/Sneaker-Monitors/README.md

 pip install -r requirements.txt
 ```

-3. Run the Python file.
+3. Configure the monitor you want to run by editting the `config.py` file within that folder.

+4. To start the monitor, you should run the `monitor.py`file.
 You can use the following command:
   ```
-  python sneaker-monitors.py
+  python monitor.py
   ```

-4. Configure the monitors before attempting to run them by navigating through the CLI

-5. Run the monitors using the CLI

 **NOTE:** The script needs to be running continuously for it to keep monitoring websites.
 As such, you should host it on a server.
 I have a YouTube tutorial on this [here](https://youtu.be/nmUSSlt4JKk).
 However, I suggest testing this out on your PC before using a server.